rf20008/TheDiscordMathProblemBotRepo2/PRIVACY_POLICY.md

 # Privacy policy

 Most of the content in this privacy policy should be self-explanatory.
 (Write to me if it isn't!)
 If you use this application (the Discord Math Problem Bot), (I assume that) you (would) agree to this policy.
 If you do not agree, don't use this application!
-We don't store data about you without your consent.
-(We may recieve data from the Discord API, but we don't store it)

-## COPYRIGHT DISCLAIMER

-When you submit a problem, quiz, etc. to this bot, you (the user of the bot) give me (ay136416 / rf20008) a royalty-free, worldwide, non-revocable, etc. license with enough rights to allow me to use this bot to process, store, show, etc. the problem in order for the bot to function properly.
-However, you don't necessarily transfer ownership to me, and you still get credit for this problem wherever the bot shows it.

-## LIABILITY DISCLAIMER

-I'm not liable for content this bot shows you.
-Sometimes I shut my bot off for development purposes (if I do, I usually notify you), but otherwise I'm not liable to anyone for that too.
-I try to get rid of bugs, but I'm not liable for them if they occur.
-(In some places, I'm not allowed to legally disclaim liability.
-If you live in such a place, please ignore this section.)
-(In some scenerios, laws might supercede this policy and I may still be liable.
-This is the case if there is no plausible interpretation of the law that says I am not liable to you.
-In those cases, I am still liable.)
+The only data we'll store about you without your consent is whether you're blacklisted or not.
+By using this bot, you agree to us storing data about you in accordance with my Privacy Policy!

 ## Why we store your data